Starring: Vicky Krieps, Viggo Mortensen, Solly McLeod, Danny Huston, Garrett Dillahunt

 Released: 2023

-Mood: If you’re tired of the unoriginal sameness of everything online these days and are desperate to see evidence that people are still creating things that are new and fresh and full of heart.
+Mood: If you’re tired of the reboots and remakes and general sameness of everything these days and are desperate for a sign that people are still creating things that are new and fresh and actually have a purpose.

-• The co-producers are Viggo Mortensen (USA), Regina Solórzano (Tailpot Studios, Mexico), and Jeremy Thomas (Recorded Picture, London)
+- The co-producers are Viggo Mortensen (USA), Regina Solórzano (Mexico), and Jeremy Thomas (London)

-• Although Mortensen’s studio, Perceval, is located in California, it’s technically a Danish company
+- Although Mortensen’s studio, Perceval Pictures, is located in California, it’s technically a Danish company

 Mortensen produced, directed, wrote, and co-starred, AND he composed the score.
 That is an insane amount of time and energy to put into one movie, but holy crap, did it ever pay off.

-• Fun Fact #1: Aragorn’s sword from The Lord of the Rings: The Return of the King, which was gifted to Mortensen by Peter Jackson, can be spotted at the end of the movie.
+- Fun Fact #1: Aragorn’s sword from The Lord of the Rings: The Return of the King, which Peter Jackson gave Mortensen, can be spotted at the end of the movie.

-The Dead Don’t Hurt isn’t like any other Western out there when it comes to cinematography and storytelling.
-It’s got a few flaws, but there is so much to appreciate that you just won’t believe until you see it.
-Spoilers ahead!
+The Dead Don’t Hurt is unlike any other Western out there.
+It’s got a few flaws, but there is so much to appreciate in the cinematography and storytelling that it’s absolutely not to be missed.
+Spoilers ahead.

 The Dead Don’t Hurt takes place in the 1860s, and ranges from San Francisco to Nevada and eventually back to California.
 It’s a little bit about immigrants, and the Civil war, and the trials of frontier life.
 But more than anything, it’s about love and life and how neither is fair, but you can’t give up because you might get to experience a few more great things before you die.